-NSDL's Bye Laws and Business Rules and the circulars issued from time to time prescribe monitoring mechanisms on an ongoing basis and also lay down procedures for facilitating the orderly exit of a participant that breaches or no longer meets the participation requirements.
+NSDL's Bye Laws and Business Rules and the circulars issued from time to time prescribe monitoring mechanisms which includes conducting inspection of Participants, Internal audits, submission of reports on periodic basis etc Further, regulatory actions for the non-compliances observed are also provided in the NSDL Bye Laws and Business Rules and same are imposed with the approval of the appropriate authorities.
+NSDL Bye Laws and Business Rules also lay down procedures for facilitating the orderly exit of a participant that breaches or no longer meets the participation requirements and same are published and updated on the NSDL website for information of public at large.

 Principle 19 Tiered participation arrangements